lenaschimmel/sc2rf/README.md

   --rebuild-examples, -r
                         Rebuild the mutations in examples by querying cov-spectrum.org.
                         (default: False)
+  --add-spaces NUM      Add spaces between every N colums, which makes it easier to keep
+                        your eye at a fixed place. (default: 0)

 An Interval can be a single number ("3"), a closed interval ("2-5" ) or an open one ("4-" or "-7").
 The limts are inclusive.
 Only positive numbers are supported.